 The Women and Health Initiative is led by Dr. Ana Langer, a physician specializing in pediatrics and neonatology, and a reproductive health expert.
-She joined the Harvard School of Public Health in July 2010 as a Professor of the Practice of Public Health in the Department of Global Health and Population.
-Dr. Langer is respected worldwide as a leader in using research findings to influence policy and improve the overall quality of health care for women and families.
-For the past 25 years, she has been a leading researcher, programmer and advocate for the improvement of women’s health.
+She joined the Harvard T. H. Chan School of Public Health in July 2010 as a Professor of the Practice of Public Health in the Department of Global Health and Population.
+Dr. Langer is respected worldwide as a leader in reproductive and maternal health, the translation of evidence into policies and programs, the improvement of quality of health care for women and families.
+For more than 30 years, she has been a leading researcher, programmer and advocate for the improvement of women’s health.

 Past Leadership Positions

-Before joining the Harvard School of Public Health, Dr. Langer was president and CEO of EngenderHealth (2005-2010), an international not-for-profit organization that has worked for more than 65 years in more than 90 countries in Africa, Asia and the Americas to improve the sexual and reproductive health and rights of women and men.
+Before joining the Harvard T. H. Chan School of Public Health, Dr. Langer was president and CEO of EngenderHealth (2005-2010), an international not-for-profit organization that has worked for seven decades in more than 90 countries in Africa, Asia and the Americas to improve the sexual and reproductive health and rights of women and men.
 From 1994-2005, Dr. Langer was the Population Council’s regional director for Latin America and the Caribbean based in Mexico; for the last two of those years she was simultaneously the acting director of the Council’s Global Reproductive Health Program.
-Previously, she was the chair of the Department of Research in Women and Children’s Health for the National Institute of Public Health in Mexico (1988-1994), where she lead clinical trials and research projects and established the master’s program in reproductive health.
-This program was the first of its kind in Latin America, and it has trained more than 80 specialists from countries in Latin America and the Caribbean.
+Previously, she was the chair of the Department of Research in Women and Children’s Health for the National Institute of Public Health in Mexico (1988-1994), where she led clinical trials and research projects and established the first master’s program in reproductive health in the Latin America and the Caribbean region.